7 Things to Know Before Renting Out Your Home

 7) The importance of photos in your listing.

-Most people looking online for properties are immediately drawn to listings that include good quality photos.
-To keep a viewer interested, you'll need to photograph your home at its best.
-It will set your listing apart!
+Most people looking online for properties are immediately drawn to listings that include good-quality photos.
+To keep a potential renter interested, you'll need to photograph your home at its best.
+It sets your listing apart!

 If you need to rent your home before leaving for a new military assignment, rely on the numerous resources we provide, including those for property managers and landlords.
 The idea of becoming a landlord will be far less intimidating!
 And be sure to download our free resource below that we've created just for military landlords.
 We understand the challenges and nuances that go along with managing your property as a military member.